nih-cfde/usecases/templates/glossary.md

 #### Persona
 A type of user who will appear in the epics and stories that follow.

-#### Scientific Summary
+#### User Focused Summary
 A high-level, non-technical description of an entire Use Case.
-The user in each summary has a name, a scientific problem, and both proximate and ultimate goals.
-The focus is on the science and what is generally needed to solve it.
+The user in each summary has a name, a scientific or administrative problem, and both proximate and ultimate goals.
+The focus is on the problem and what is generally needed to solve it.

 #### Technical Summary
 A more technical summary of the Use Case.
 Like the Scientific Summary, the user has a name, a scientific problem and goals, however here there is more detail about the specific tasks and less focus on the scientific relevance.